karatekid/karatekid.github.io/_drafts/tdd_embedded_c.md

 * Should I have a section on design in my book?
 * Make an example of these testing frameworks.
+* Maybe I should think about _Pragmatic Programmer_ as a publisher?
+* I Should probably read an Arduino & a PI book for reference.
 * Use `enum`, `const`, or `#define` for constants?

 ### List of Possibly useful references that they mentioned